 What’s the Difference?

-Let’s first get on the same page about what these terms actually mean.
+Let’s first get on the same page – what is qualitative data and what is quantitative date?
 In a product management context, these terms refer to data gathered from customers about their experience with our products and, if we take the most literal definitions, they look like this:

 This is information that can be measured and written down with numbers.
 For example, the number of times a certain feature was used, or the number of times a page was visited.
 This data is gathered through: